commercetools/sphere-stock-import/README.md

-  --clientSecret  your OAuth client secret for the SPHERE.IO API                        [required] --file          XML or CSV file containing inventory information to import            [required] --csvHeaders    a list of column names to use as mapping, comma separated             [default: 'sku, quantity'] --sftpCredentials the path to a JSON file where to read the credentials from          [*optional] --sftpHost      the SFTP host (overwrite value in sftpCredentials JSON, if given)     [*optional] --sftpUsername  the SFTP username (overwrite value in sftpCredentials JSON, if given) [*optional]
+  --clientSecret  your OAuth client secret for the SPHERE.IO API                        [required] --file          XML or CSV file containing inventory information to import            [required] --csvHeaders    a list of column names to use as mapping, comma separated             [default: 'sku, quantity'] --csvDelimiter  the delimiter type used in the csv                                    [default: ','] --sftpCredentials the path to a JSON file where to read the credentials from          [*optional] --sftpHost      the SFTP host (overwrite value in sftpCredentials JSON, if given)     [*optional] --sftpUsername  the SFTP username (overwrite value in sftpCredentials JSON, if given) [*optional]